Skip to main content

 • Run campaigns and develop information material for parents, children and teachers

-• Organise information sessions and events, the biggest of which is the yearly Safer Internet Day, celebrated in over 170 countries worldwide in 2020
+• Organise information sessions and events, the biggest of which is Safer Internet Day, celebrated worldwide every year in February

 What do helplines do?